 on the type of disability you are claiming, it may also include lab work, X-rays and other diagnostic tests.
 The examiner’s goal is to establish a "snapshot" of your disability, documenting the physical effects that are observable and measurable at the time of the exam.

 Afterward, a medical report from the exam will be prepared and sent to the VA for review.

 Step 4: VA Rater Completes Record

 A federal VA rater will be assigned to your case and will decide your claim based on the evidence submitted.
-You will be informed of the decision via mail.

 If your claim is approved, a rating will be decided based on how severe your conditions

 are.
 The ratings are on a 10-point scale from 0 to 100 percent (e.g., 10 percent, 20 percent, 30 percent, etc.), and are defined and set based on federal law.